BlackRock CEO says the climate crisis is about to trigger ‘a fundamental reshaping of finance’

 The head of the world's largest money manager said the intensifying climate crisis will bring about a fundamental reshaping of finance, with a significant reallocation of capital set to take place "sooner than most anticipate."

-In an annual letter to CEOs published Tuesday, BlackRock Chief Executive Larry Fink said: “Climate change has become a defining factor in companies’ long-term prospects. … But awareness is rapidly changing, and I believe we are on the edge of a fundamental reshaping of finance.”
+In an annual letter to fellow chief executives published Tuesday, BlackRock Chief Executive Larry Fink said: "Climate change has become a defining factor in companies' long-term prospects. ...
+But awareness is rapidly changing, and I believe we are on the edge of a fundamental reshaping of finance."

 BlackRock's assets under management totaled almost $7 trillion in the third quarter of 2019.